 - Live reports – provide constant updates on timesheets and change every time someone accesses them

-You can share these time reports with your clients or key sponsors.
-This is done by giving them a permalink to the report.
+You can share these time reports with your clients or key sponsors by giving them a permalink to the report.
 Paymo users will find this below any report.

 Permalink for clients

 They’ll be able to analyze the information you provide, spot potential problems, and suggest changes.
 Also, they can print the report or turn it into a PDF, CSV, or Excel file.

 The export option lets you send a report in a file format of your choice.
 This way, anyone can access them, regardless of computer or Internet speed.

 Alternatively, clients can retrieve these time reports from the client portal.

 In addition to improving client communication, offering transparency when it comes to projects increases their trust too.
 They’ll see exactly what the team has worked on, how long, and how this translates into money.